Shermer Road and Meadow Road

 |Amenities||Adaptive Swing, AED, Baseball/Softball Diamond, Bike Repair Station, Drinking Fountain, Field (Multi-purpose), Lighted Pathway, Picnic Areas, Playground, Restrooms, Shelter, Trails and Pathways|

 In the heart of downtown Northbrook, Village Green Park offers an award winning baseball diamond, seasonal soccer field, picnic areas, playground, paths, an old-fashioned gazebo and lush greenery.
 The park is also home to the Village Green Center, which houses a Registration Office and Athletics and Aquatics Department offices.
 The playground offers slides, ramps, tunnels, bridges, swings and sand.
-Village Green Park is well known around town as the home of Little League Baseball, Park Fest concerts and favorite community events, such as Northbrook Days and the Fourth of July celebration.
+Village Green Park is home to baseball, shaded walking paths, Tuesdays in the Park Concerts and several community-wide special events each year.
 Its central location makes the park a popular gathering place.

 Behind the baseball diamond, a pavilion houses concessions, vending machines, restrooms and park storage areas.
 A State of Illinois grant provided funding for the pavilion.
 At the corner of Meadow and Shermer Roads, the Centennial Plaza commemorates Northbrook’s 100th birthday and welcomes visitors to the park.